China

 - Align TPED to the CPP scenarios.
 Technology shares for non-fossil sources are decreased to achieve the 25% share target (no more, no less), while coal and gas are assumed to replace the gap from decreased non-fossil sources

-- Adjust individual non-fossil energy sources equally based on their relative share of non-fossil energy demand in the CPP
+- Adjust individual non-fossil energy sources equally based on their relative share of non-fossil energy demand in the CPPs

 Renewable Capacity Target:

 The NDC includes a target of 1,200 GW of wind and solar installed by 2030.
 In our CPP range, China is projected to overachieve this target comfortably for both technologies.
 To quantify emission levels under this target, solar and wind capacity is revised downward to 1,200 GW in total according to their respective ratio expected in 2030.
-Under this target achievement, we only expect approximately 460 GW of wind power and 740 GW of solar PV installed in China.
-Like the quantification of the non-fossil share target, other elements are assumed to be the same as the CPP.
+Based on CPP min, we expect approximately 330 GW of wind power and 870 GW of solar PV installed in China; based on CPP max, we expect approximately 485 GW of wind power and 715 GW of solar PV installed in China.
+Like the quantification of the non-fossil share targets, other elements are assumed to be the same as the CPPs.
 For example, other supply technologies are expected to supply the same amount of power.
-Overall primary energy demand in the country is also assumed to be the same as the CPP.
+Overall primary energy demand in the country is also assumed to be the same as the CPPs.
 We assume that the difference in energy supplied (less wind and solar) is supplied by coal and gas.
 Given that fossil fuel capacity is not replaced by wind and solar one-for-one, overall power capacity in China’s energy system decreases with the achievement of this target.

 Carbon Intensity Targets:

-For the calculation of the intensity targets for 2020 and 2030, we use historical emissions data from China’s most recent inventory submission to the UNFCCC and historical GDP data from China’s Statistical Yearbook up to 2018 (National Bureau of Statistics of China, 2018).
+For the calculation of the intensity targets for 2020 and 2030, we use historical emissions data from China’s most recent inventory submission to the UNFCCC and historical GDP data from China’s Statistical Yearbook up to 2018 (China, 2018).
 For historical years after 2018, we deviate from official Chinese data due to annual inconsistencies; we now apply latest official growth rates from the Chinese government (rather than absolute numbers), validated by international organisations such as the World Bank and IMF, to establish data until the latest historical year.
 GDP projections until 2030 are mainly based off IMF (2023) until 2028 and supplemented with near-term forecasts from a mix of domestic and international sources (thus establishing an optimistic and pessimistic range for growth).
-We also integrate the underlying GDP forecast from WEO STEPS 2022 and 2023 as part of the range (IEA, 2023c).
+We also integrate the underlying GDP forecast from WEO STEPS 2023 as part of the range (IEA, 2023b).
 We assume that the carbon intensity target applies to all CO2 emissions excluding LULUCF.
 The emissions quantification for carbon intensity targets changes annually, due to updated forecasts in China’s GDP trajectory.

 Energy-related NDC targets Overview of Key Assumptions